 Down with power poles!
 How Entrust is helping bury them forever.

-Thanks to Entrust’s majority ownership of Vector Ltd, we have an agreement with Vector that commits $10.5 million dollars to projects in the Entrust district every year.
-This fund has historically been used for underground projects in the Entrust district and has recently been extended to include new technology such as solar and battery.
+Thanks to Entrust’s majority ownership of Vector Ltd, we have an agreement with Vector that commits $12.5 million dollars on undergrounding and new technology projects in the Entrust district every year.

 To see the current undergrounding projects click here.